chenkie/react-user-authentication/README.md

 # React Authentication for Front End Masters

-## Protecting Routes Challenges
+## User Profile Challenges

-* Make an authenticated `GET` request to the `/instructors` endpoint and display the returned resources in the **Instructors** view
+* Use the payload from the JWT to generate a user profile
-* Make an authenticated `POST` request to the `/instructors` endpoint to create a new instructor and return to the **Instructors** route to dispaly the newly created resource
+* Display the user's gravatar, username, and email, along with the full JWT payload in the **Profile** view

 ## Running the App